coiby/WuGroup/installing_lammps.md

 mpirun -np 4 ~/lammps/src/lmp_mpi -in in.lj
 ```

-Or you can install pre-built binary (SEE [http://lammps.sandia.gov/download.html](http://lammps.sandia.gov/download.html#rpm))
+Or you can install pre-built binary (SEE [Pre-built binary RPMs for Fedora/RedHat/CentOS/openSUSE ](http://lammps.sandia.gov/download.html#rpm))